A MESSAGE FROM HIGHWAYS ENGLAND

 Highways UK was launched in 2015 at the start of the Government’s first five-year road investment strategy (RIS), which committed £15bn between 2015-2020.
 This marked the end of decades of politically-driven stop-start funding.

-The sector is now poised to embark on the second five-year road investment strategy (RIS 2), with Government committing an unprecedented investment of £25bn into the strategic road network (SRN), which covers England’s motorways and major trunk roads, between 2020-2025.
+Notwithstanding Covid-19, the sector this year embarked on the second five-year road investment strategy (RIS 2), with Government committing an unprecedented investment of £27bn into the strategic road network (SRN), which covers England’s motorways and major trunk roads, between 2020-2025.

 It is no surprise that over the last five years, highways have consistently been the most buoyant and innovative sector within infrastructure and construction; and we are really only just at the start of the journey.

-There are of course many different scenarios on how these factors will play out.
-Highways UK’s ambition is to bring together at scale the influencers and decision makers across the sector to identify how to achieve positive outcomes for the economy, society and the environment, while putting them in a neutral environment to network, learn and do business.
+Highways UK’s success is built up bringing together at scale the influencers and decision makers across the sector to identify how to deliver the roads infrastructure the country needs while achieving positive outcomes for the economy, society and the environment.
+We’re also pretty good at creating spaces to network, learn and do business.